 Begin Formal Obedience

 Starting after 6 weeks, we begin daily individual formal obedience training.
-The first few days are spent working solely on focus as we teach our puppies to make eye contact.
-Reward is obtained only by sitting and making eye contact.
+We spend the first few days working solely on focus as we teach our puppies to make eye contact.
+Puppies earn their reward by simply sitting and making eye contact.

 Begin Teaching the Down